imzoloft/imzoloft/README.md

 ```
 Hey there, I am a software engineer.
-Currently working as a full-stack developer.
+Currently working as a full-stack developer since 2021.
-I spend my time developing tools linked to cyber security.
 I own a streamlined proxy solution (API) to empower developer workflows called Revolutionize.

-I am currently working on Revolutionize and Freelancing.
+I am currently working on Revolutionize, Freelancing & my main job.

+I have a DEC in computer science.
 ```

 ---